Limitations on Accurate, Trusted, Human-level Reasoning: Discussion

 \begin{itemize}

-\item \emph{Circumventing the results by augmenting the AI system:} {One may attempt to circumvent the impossibility result by augmenting the AI system, such as by appending new axioms to the system if it is formalized axiomatically.
+\item \emph{Worst-case nature of the results:} While we demonstrate specific task instances which are not solvable by certain systems, we note that the system could still solve a vast number of interesting instances.
+However, the result still points to certain barriers which cannot be overcome by accurate, trusted systems.
+Given the significant interest and economic capital being devoted to building accurate or reliable human-level reasoning, we believe it is important to understand the barriers fundamental to any such technology.
+By way of analogy, Gödel's and Turing's results pointed to fundamental barriers to mathematics and computation.
+Though these barriers were worst-case, they identified the limits of what is possible and what is not possible.
+Similarly, we believe that it is important to outline the limits of what is possible in the context of AI and requirements of accuracy and trust.
+Somewhat more speculatively, note that our constructions rely on self-referential calls to the AI system, and when systems have general-purpose capabilities, such calls may not be implausible. \item \emph{Circumventing the results by augmenting the AI system:} {One may attempt to circumvent the impossibility result by augmenting the AI system, such as by appending new axioms to the system if it is formalized axiomatically.
 For instance, one could solve \nicecode{G\ddot{o}del\_program} (Algorithm \ref{alg:godel_program}) defined with respect to some AI system $A$, by designing a new iteration of $A$, say $A'$, which is trained to solve the \nicecode{G\ddot{o}del\_program} instance for $A$.
 However, since our construction is inherently self-referential, this strategy only pushes the problem one step further.
 For any such extension $A'$, we can construct a new version of \nicecode{G\ddot{o}del\_program} defined with respect to $A'$, and the same impossibility result applies again.}

-\item \emph{Worst-case nature of the results:} While we demonstrate specific task instances which are not solvable by certain systems, we note that the system could still solve a vast number of interesting instances.
-However, the result still points to certain barriers which cannot be overcome by safe, trusted systems.
-Given the significant interest and economic capital being devoted to building safe AGI or superintelligent systems, we believe it is important to understand the barriers fundamental to any such technology.
-Somewhat more speculatively, note that our constructions rely on self-referential calls to the AI system, and when systems have general-purpose capabilities, such calls may not be implausible.

 \item \emph{Limitations of human reasoning:} We note that there is a long line of work on studying the limitations of human reasoning in cognitive science and other fields, and it has long been emphasized that human reasoning is resource-bounded and error-prone \citep{simon1957models,tversky1974judgment}.
-However, our goal is not to argue for strict superiority of human reasoning over AI, but to show a separation: for safe, trusted AI systems there are instances that humans can solve, but which are not solvable by the system.
+However, our goal is not to argue for strict superiority of human reasoning over AI, but to show a separation: for accurate, trusted AI systems there are instances that humans can solve, but which are not solvable by the system.

 \end{itemize}